 Kennedy Agyapong Vs Anas: What The $18m Defamation Loss Means For The Former MPs' Ghana Assets

-With former Assin Central MP Kennedy Agyapong losing a defamation lawsuit to the tune of $18 million against investigative Journalist Anas Aremeyaw Anas, questions have centred around how the politician will pay up.
+With former Assin Central MP Kennedy Agyapong losing an $18 million defamation lawsuit against investigative journalist Anas Aremeyaw Anas, questions centred on how the politician would pay up.

-While it assumed that Agyapong owns a ton of valuable assets in Ghana, questions are emerging about whether the politician's assets in Ghana could be garnisheed to cover the amount owed.
+While it is assumed that Agyapong owns a ton of valuable assets in Ghana, questions are emerging about whether the politician's assets in his home country could be garnisheed to cover the amount.

 Kennedy Agyapong is on the hook for $18 million after losing a defamation lawsuit to Anas Aremeyaw Anas